david-hopper/xmr-pool-choice/README.md

 ### Usage
-Currently there are no user supplied arguments, so you just have to open a terminal and run:
+Currently there are no user supplied arguments, so you just have to open a terminal, move to the ~/xmr-pool-choice/ directory and run:
 ```
 	python run.py
 ```